ibm-cloud-docs/discovery-data/domain-advanced-rules.md

 {{site.data.keyword.attribute-definition-list}}

-# Use advanced rules models to define custom terms
+# Use advanced rules models to find custom terms
 {: #domain-advanced-rules}

 Add an advanced rules model to apply a text extraction model that was created and exported from the Advanced Rule editor of {{site.data.keyword.knowledgestudiofull}} to your collection.